 Haystack comes with some default, simple views & forms as well as some django-style views to help you get started and to cover the common cases.
 Included is a way to provide:

-- Basic, query-only search.
+- · Basic, query-only search.

-- Search by models.
+- · Search by models.

 - Search with basic highlighted results.

 - · Faceted search.

+- Search by models with basic highlighted results.